SiddhSamarth/Elevate-Labs-Projects/Password Strength Evolution.md

-# 🔐 Cybersecurity Internship – Task 6
+# 🔐 Password Strength Evolution

 ## 🎯 Objective
 The goal of this task is to gain a deep understanding of what makes a password strong, create multiple passwords with varying complexity, test them using online tools, analyze the results, and summarize the best practices and password attack methods.